rhasselbaum/scrappy-ddns/README.md

 # Why Scrappy?
 So what good is a DDNS service that doesn't actually update DNS records?
 Scrappy might be right for you if:

-* Your preferred DNS hosting service doesn't support true Dynamic DNS and your IP address rarely changes.
+* Your DNS hosting service doesn't support true Dynamic DNS and your IP address rarely changes.
 * You prefer to manage DNS records manually.
 * You just want to know whenever your IP address changes.

 Scrappy is free software that you can install behind your firewall or on a hosted web server or VPS.
 The latter option is particularly useful when you want to monitor multiple networks or servers at the same time.
 You can assign friendly names to each one that will show up in the alerts.

 # How it works
 Scrappy DDNS is a simple Python web service.
-It listens for HTTP GET requests with a special token in the URL path that matches network or server that it knows about.
+It listens for HTTP GET requests with a special token in the URL path that matches a network or server that it knows about.
 For example:
 ```
 https://scrappy.example.com/NRmP324IsdSo2xidk69imtR2
 ```